Namsinh/TwitterAnalyticsPlus/Namsinh.md

 Contributions

-1. Research studies and background for poster
+1. Research studies related to Twitter bias
+2. Provide background for poster
-2. Data visualizations for poster
+2. Format and data visualization for poster